 Veterinarian Profit Margins

 First of all, you need to know that veterinarians are not in it for the money.
 If all they cared about was money, they would have gone into another field, like human medicine or dentistry.
-It is extremely difficult to get into vet school.
-There are not that many vet schools in the US, so it's a highly competitive education to obtain.
+It is extremely difficult to get into vet school and there are not that many vet schools in the US, so it's a highly competitive education to obtain.
 Trust that your vet became a vet because she really wanted to work with animals.
-It's certainly not for the paycheck.
+It's probably not just for the paycheck.
 Consider this: The cost of veterinary school is similar to medical school.
 Vet students complete the same amount of school as med students.
 However, the average salary for veterinarians is less than half of what medical doctors make according to US News and World Report.
-These new vets have low starting salaries and high debt payments, making their living modest at best.
+New vets have low starting salaries and high debt payments, making their living modest at best.

 Veterinary prices are set to stay competitive within the market, to help cover costs, and to turn a modest profit.

-The sad truth is that many vet practices still do not charge enough for their services because they worry about the way clients will respond.
-The next time you think your vet is "ripping you off" consider the following:
+Scientific progress has increased vets' abilities to provide more advanced care, including diagnostics and treatments which allow for better health and longevity in our pets, but these new technologies add to costs as well.
+The truth is that some vet practices still do not charge enough for their services because they worry about the way clients will respond.
+The next time you think your vet is overcharging, consider the following:

 Salary and Staffing Costs

 Highly skilled and well-trained staff costs money, but they are worth it.
-Sadly, most veterinarians and their staff are still very underpaid compared to their counterparts in human medicine.
+Sadly, many veterinarians and their staff are still very underpaid compared to their counterparts in human medicine.

 Supplies, Equipment, and Facility Costs